Ice Storm Warning issued for Craighead, Crittenden, Cross, Lee, Mississippi, Phillips by NWS - NewsBreak

 Flood Warning issued for White, Woodruff by NWS

-Effective: 2023-02-03 10:51:00 CST Expires: 2023-02-04 11:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Caution is urged when walking near riverbanks.
-Turn around, don`t drown when encountering flooded roads.
+Effective: 2023-02-05 10:00:00 CST Expires: 2023-02-08 06:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 River forecasts are based on current conditions and rainfall forecasted to occur over the next 24 hours.
 During periods of flooding...Evening forecasts are reissued with updated rainfall forecasts.
 Observed and forecasted stage data plots are available on our Advanced Hydrologic Prediction Service web page at... www.weather.gov/lzk Under the Current Conditions section...Select River and Lakes AHPS.
 Target Area: White; Woodruff The Flood Warning is extended for the following rivers in Arkansas White River At Clarendon affecting Arkansas and Monroe Counties.
-White River At Augusta affecting Woodruff and White Counties.
-FLOOD WARNING NOW IN EFFECT UNTIL FURTHER NOTICE * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...White River At Augusta. * WHEN...Until further notice. * IMPACTS...At 28.0 feet, Roads in Henry Gray Hurricane Lake Wildlife Management area flooded.
-Thousands of acres of cultivated land flooded in White and Woodruff counties. * ADDITIONAL DETAILS - At 10:00 AM CST Friday the stage was 28.2 feet. - Forecast...The river is expected to fall to 26.0 feet Monday, February 13. - Flood stage is 26.0 feet.
-Fld Observed Forecast 12 PM Crest Location Stg Stg Day/Time Sat Sun Mon Crest Time Date White River Augusta 26.0 28.2 Fri 10 AM 27.9 27.3 26.8 Crested
+The Flood Warning continues for the following rivers in Arkansas White River At Augusta affecting Woodruff and White Counties.
+Ouachita River At Camden affecting Calhoun and Ouachita Counties.
+Ouachita River At Thatcher L&D affecting Bradley, Calhoun and Union Counties.
+Cache River Near Patterson affecting Woodruff and Jackson Counties.
+FLOOD WARNING NOW IN EFFECT UNTIL WEDNESDAY MORNING * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...White River At Augusta. * WHEN...Until Wednesday morning. * IMPACTS...At 28.0 feet, Roads in Henry Gray Hurricane Lake Wildlife Management area flooded.
+Thousands of acres of cultivated land flooded in White and Woodruff counties. * ADDITIONAL DETAILS - At 9:00 AM CST Sunday the stage was 27.3 feet. - Forecast...The river is expected to fall below flood stage early Tuesday morning and continue falling to 20.5 feet Wednesday, February 15. - Flood stage is 26.0 feet.
+Fld Observed Forecast 12 PM Crest Location Stg Stg Day/Time Mon Tue Wed Crest Time Date White River Augusta 26.0 27.3 Sun 9 AM 26.5 25.5 24.1 **FALLING**

 Comments / 0